codingcatgirl/choo/docs/choo/models.rst

     A :py:class:`Location` describing a stop, for example: Düsseldorf Hbf.

+    .. attribute:: ifopt

+        The globally unique ID of this Stop according to *Identification of Fixed Objects in Public Transport* supported by some APIs.

+    .. attribute:: uic

+        The is the international train station id by the *International Union of Railways*.

-    .. attribute:: train_station_name⁰
+    .. attribute:: full_name

-        The official train station name if this stop belongs to a train station.
-This is the difference between the Stop **Hauptbahnhof** in **Düsseldorf** and the name of the train station **Düsseldorf Hbf**.
+        The full name of this Stop.
+Can be just the city and the name, but does'nt have to.

-    .. attribute:: lines⁰
+    .. attribute:: lines

          The Lines that are available at this stop as a ``Line.Results`` object, if available.
 You can always search for Lines at a :py:class:`Stop` using :py:class:`Line.Request`.

-    .. attribute:: rides⁰
+    .. attribute:: rides

         The next rides at this stop as a ``Ride.Results`` object, if available.
 You can always search for Rides at a :py:class:`Stop` using :py:class:`Ride.Request`.